fulltechstack/NAGP-Assignment/README.md

 2. Set up the required configurations and secrets:

    - todos-configMap.yaml: Provides configuration data for the microservice and MySQL, including the host, database, and username values.
-   - todos-secret.yaml: <span style="color:red;">Contains sensitive data</span>, such as the root password and password, which are base64-encoded.
+   - todos-secret.yaml: Contains sensitive data, such as the root password and password, which are base64-encoded.

 3. Deploy the microservice and MySQL database: